aramis-lab/clinicadl/README.md

-  caps_directory        Data using CAPS structure. tsv_path              tsv path with sujets/sessions to process. output_dir            Folder containing results of the training. network               CNN Model to be used during the training
+  caps_directory        Data using CAPS structure. tsv_path              tsv path with sujets/sessions to process. output_dir            Folder containing results of the training. network               CNN Model to be used during the training.

 optional arguments:
   -h, --help            show this help message and exit